JFast/MIT-LAR_IEEE_Access/README.md

 ### Trajectory_Identification.cpp

 Read raw stereolaryngoscopic frame sequence showing droplet flight and corresponding camera calibration parameters.
 Perform spatial triangulation of detected droplet centroid positions (using blob detection) and identify linear (DEPRECATED MODEL) and parabolic (STANDARD MODEL) trajectory approximations.
-Used for the analysis of individual droplet flight recordings.
+Can be ued for the analysis of individual droplet flight recordings.

 ### Avg_Traj_and_Plane_Calculation.cpp

 Read triangulated spatial droplet centroid positions and associated time stamps from a set of available droplet shooting events obtained by previous execution of `Trajectory_Identification.cpp`.
 Calculate global fit plane, global linear (DEPRECATED MODEL) droplet trajectory approximation and global parabolic (STANDARD MODEL) droplet trajectory approximation.
 Return CSV files with individual distances of centroid positions to fit plane, fit line and fit parabola.
 Return fit plane, linear approximation and parabolical approximation as point clouds.
 Return defining parameters of fit plane, line and parabola in YML file.
 Used for global analysis of a set of droplet flight recordings acquired at identical system conditions.

-## Stereo Reconstruction
+## Impact Site Prediction

 ### Stereo_Reconstruction_and_Prediction.cpp

 Read raw stereolaryngoscopic single frame (or frame sequence) and camera settings and calibration files and perform spatial stereo reconstruction.
 If desired, calculate droplet impact site based on spatial stereo reconstruction of target and available trajectory parameter file.

-## Live Application

 ### Live_Application.cpp

-...
+Connect to high-speed camera (here: OS7-v3-S1) and perform near real-time impact site indication in the left laryngoscopic live view, if desired by user.
+Impact site prediction algorithm identical to the approach used in `Stereo_Reconstruction_and_Prediction.cpp`.

-## Stereo Reconstruction Accuracy Assessment
+## Evaluation of Stereo Reconstruction Quality

 ### Point_Cloud_Registration.cpp